Diana fritillary: Threats

-The opposed threat to these magnificent species is climate change since it has altered and affected the Diana fritillary butterfly's natural habitat.
+A major threat to this species is climate change since it has altered and affected the Diana fritillary butterfly's natural habitat.
 The Diana fritillary population in the Appalachian Mountains and populations living out west will have a decrease of their kind.
 Other threats to the Diana fritillary butterflies include loss of habitat and agricultural development.
 Overall, the Diana fritillary species is expected to have a population decrease by the year 2050.